p-m-p/parsonic/packages/copy-to-clipboard/README.md

 </copy-to-clipboard>
 ```

-To style the icons inside the button use the `copy-icon` and `done-icon` css
+To style the icons inside the button use the `copy-icon` and `done-icon` CSS
 parts to target the SVG elements.

 ```css